Subang Jaya Selangor, Malaysia Travel Guide

 Check area schedules for night market locations.

-Subang Jaya has an extremely diverse range of international cuisines, including Korean BBQ, Japanese sushi, Italian pasta, American burgers, West Asian fare, and more.
+Subang Jaya has an extremely diverse variety of international cuisines, including Korean BBQ, Japanese sushi, Italian pasta, American burgers, West Asian fare, and more.

 Shopping malls house a wide selection of international chain restaurants and local franchises.